 For male children and adults who have experienced sexual assault or prolonged sexual abuse, therapy is recommended and encouraged.
 This treatment may include talk therapy, medication, and it may even include group therapy or support groups if the victim is a teen or adult, but the process of opening up for children or adults will not be easy and may take time.
 In some cases, post-traumatic stress disorder (PTSD) or other forms of behavioral or mental health conditions may play a role and additional treatment options or specialized therapy may be required to work through the trauma.

 For more information on the prevention of child sexual abuse, the Children’s Bureau of the Administration for Children and Families of the U.S. Department of Health and Human Services produced a short PDF with important tips for parents.

 Resources for this article and the data it contains were collected from:

-[Disclaimer: this article is not intended to treat any mental or behavioral condition, nor is it a replacement for the advice of medical or psychological professionals, this article has been provided for the sole purpose of bringing attention to a topic that is far too often invisible]
+[Disclaimer: this article is not intended to treat or diagnose any mental or behavioral health condition, nor is it a replacement for the advice or treatment from medical or psychological professionals, this article has been provided for the sole purpose of bringing attention to a topic that is far too often invisible]